manifoldmarkets/manifold/docs/docs/sweepstakes.md

 Please expect to wait 5-7 business days after withdrawal as we process it.

-### Can I cash out my mana winnings or turn mana to Sweepcash?
+### Can I withdraw my mana winnings or turn mana to Sweepcash?

 No, mana is purely a play-money and not exchangeable for sweepcash, money, or any other goods and items.